jsuarez1992/jsuarez1992/README.md

 🎓 I'm a student at Centria University of Applied Sciences { Road to Software Engineering }
 🚀 I’ll start learning Phyton and JavaScript in March
 💻 Current set of skills: C# porgramming, SQL, as well as managing GitBash Command, HTML & CSS
-💬 My hobbies are: singing	🎤, analog photography	📷, reading 📚
+💬 My hobbies are:  analog photography	📷, reading 📚

 ## How to get in touch with me?